cadebrown/old.cade.site/_posts/2021-10-04-jekyll-site-cadesite.md

 the guide for actually setting this up is located [in the readme on GitHub](https://github.com/cadebrown/cadebrown.github.io#readme). this blog post just covers some of the features

+you can also check `_config.yml`, it includes comments describing most of the settings.

 ## Goal